dweb-camp-2019/communication/README.md

 # Communication
 This is to organize the website, marketing, email, branding, design work for the DWeb Camp.
 Our goal is to create online repositories of the outputs for the DWeb community.
+In the past we have archived videos and photos at full resolution on archive.org and created access and discovery through the event websites.

+Out goal is to have a landing page where DWebCamp and Decentralized Web Summits and Meet-ups around the world can be found and explored.

-Past sites:
+# Past sites:

 Decentralized Web Summit 2016:  https://2016.decentralizedweb.net/
 This site contains video records of the major panels and talks; videos of lightning talks from the Meet up day; and a link to the thousands of photos from the event that are preserved and downloadable at https://archive.org/details/DecentralizedWeb20160607Images